 This makes it easy.
 Focus on meaning, not geography.

-Common Mistakes with Whose or Who’s
+Common Mistakes with Who’s or Whose

 These mistakes happen often, even to advanced writers.